Here’s a reader question you might have wondered about as well:

 Before I answer Susan’s question, let’s define the difference between credit reports and credit scores — a lot of people seem to get them confused.

 Consider the classes you took in school.
-All the tests and papers you turned in were your class history, or report.
+All the tests and papers you turned in make up your class history, or report.
 The A you got at the end of the class that summarized your overall work was your score.
-Same with credit: Your credit report is the detailed history of your reported credit activities – your credit score boils it all down into a simple number.
+Same with credit: Your credit report is the detailed history of your reported credit activities — your credit score boils it all down into a simple number.

 Credit Reporting Agencies (CRAs) are required by law to furnish you with a free copy of your credit report every year, but they’re not required to give you a free copy of your credit score.

 Credit scores are important.
 Here’s a video that explains exactly how much damage can be done to your score with some common mistakes.